 Although she was not a Christian, she was raised in an era when the Judeo-Christian values were common and accepted in the culture at that time, and the role of a wife and mother was not questioned.

 She loved her family and would do anything for them.

 Taking care of her home was a joy – I loved listening to her singing as she cleaned the house or was in the kitchen cooking.

-Her mother lived with her (along with my mother and I) and she cared for her for many years – she had a multi-generational view of family.
+Her mother lived with her (along with my mother and me), and she cared for her for many years – she had a multi-generational view of the family.

 There was always time to sit and chat.
 Sitting at her kitchen table with a cup of tea with lots of sugar and cream was a favorite for me.

 There was never a doubt about the love she had for my grandfather – they were crazy about each other.